Halogen-free cables

 Skip video embed

-If the video doesn’t appear above, watch it on YouTube here.
-Also, watch the video for a comparison of smoke formation.
+If the video doesn’t appear above, watch it on YouTube.

 What is a halogen-free cable?

 Halogens are chemical elements that include fluorine, chlorine, bromine, iodine, and astatine.
-Halogen-free cables do not contain these substances, making them safer in the event of a fire, as they do not emit harmful gases or produce thick black smoke when burning.
+Halogen-free cables do not contain these substances, making them highly safe in the event of a fire, as they do not emit harmful gases or produce thick black smoke when burning.

 Halogen-free cables can be used in all types of environments – residential buildings, hospitals, airports, as well as public and commercial spaces.
 They are also well suited for industrial sites and data centers.